chromaui/chromatic-docs/visual-testing-addon.md

 <p></p>

-Chromatic's Visual Testing addon is essential for detecting UI bugs during development.
-It enables you to run visual tests on your stories and compare changes with the latest baselines across multiple viewports and browsers to catch UI regressions early in development without leaving Storybook.
+Chromatic's Visual Testing addon helps you detect UI bugs during development.
+It enables you to run visual tests on your stories and compare changes with the latest baselines across multiple browsers and viewport sizes.
+Pinpoint visual changes in UI appearance and behavior and automate visual testing without leaving Storybook.

 ## Installation

 To enable visual testing with Storybook, you must take additional steps to set it up properly.
-We recommend that you have a fully functional Storybook project running the latest version (e.g., 7.2 or higher) and a Chromatic [account](access) configured with a project to which you have access.
+We recommend that you have a fully functional Storybook project running the latest version (e.g., 7.2 or higher) and a Chromatic account configured with a [project](setup#sign-up) to which you have access.

 Run the following command to install the addon: